angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 You'd apply the same *constructor injection* pattern, adding a constructor that takes a `Logger` parameter.

-Here is the revised `HeroService` that injects the `Logger`, side-by-side with the previous service for comparison.
+Here is the revised `HeroService` that injects a `Logger`, side-by-side with the previous service for comparison.

 <code-tabs>
   <?code-pane "lib/src/heroes/hero_service_2.dart (v2)" region="" linenums?>